qcri-social/AIDR/DB-Manager.md

 # Overview

 The aidr-db-manager module provides a layer of abstraction for all the data that is stored in a database.
-The database is accessed using Hibernate.

 # Technologies

-This is implemented as a Java EE application, with methods accessed using EJB.
+This is implemented as a Java EE application, with methods accessed using EJB, and with access to the database via Hibernate.

 * EJB 3.2 (JPA 2.1, business logic encapsulation and inter-module communication)
 * MySQL, Hibernate 4.3.5 (to access the MySQL DB)